graphqlcrud/spec/docs/spec-update.md

 ### Conditional updates

-Conditional updates can be enabled for the cases where we want to perform update operation only after meeting certain criteria
+Conditional updates can be enabled for cases where we want to perform an update operation only after meeting certain criteria.

 ```graphql
 type Mutation {
   updateNote(input: MutateNoteInput!, where: UpdateNoteFilter): Note!
 }
 ```

-Input type for filtering has all fields marked as optional
+Unlike the previous example, the input type for filtering has all fields marked as optional.

 ```graphql
 input UpdateNoteFilter {
   title: String